kevinburke/rct/readme.md

 - The fitness function is currently **very slow**.
 Need to run the code with `pprof` to figure out what exactly is slow, and then improve its performance.
 The existing code is extremely dumb - it runs sequentially in one thread.
-Likely there are some improvements to be made by using more than one CPU at a time.
+Likely there are some easy improvements to be made by using more than one CPU at a time.

-- The server can display track data but the camera is not right, so sometimes the track is not visible.
+- The server can display track data but the camera is out of position, so sometimes the track is not visible.
 It would be really neat to be able to better see track data outside of the game.

 - The genetic algorithm will probably need some tweaking once the fitness function has more parameters.
 This is hard to evaluate right now.